ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • CADASIL is the most common small vessel disease caused by mutations involving a single gene

-• the mutation causes the progressive degeneration of smooth muscle cells of small cerebral vessels due to pathological accumulation of NOTCH 3 in the basal membrane (osmiophilic granules in electron microscopy) ⇒ impaired autoregulation, hypoperfusion, ischemia
+• the mutation causes the progressive degeneration of smooth muscle cells of small cerebral vessels due to pathological accumulation of NOTCH 3 in the basal membrane (visible as osmiophilic granules in electron microscopy) ⇒ impaired autoregulation, hypoperfusion, ischemia

-• angiopathy is generalized (positive skin biopsy); it is, however, characterized by almost exclusively neurologic manifestations
+• although angiopathy is generalized and can be detected through skin biopsy, CADASIL is characterized by almost exclusively neurologic manifestations

 Clinical presentation

-• migraine (usually with aura) is the most common initial symptom (between 20-30 years of age) – present in approx. 55%
+• migraine (usually with aura) is the most common initial symptom, typically presenting between the ages of 20 and 30 (present in ~ 55% of cases)

-• TIA or stroke occurs between 30-45 years of age, including “clinically asymptomatic” lacunar infarcts and white matter lesions (WML)
+• TIA or strokes occur between the ages of 30 and 45, accompanied by “clinically asymptomatic” lacunar infarcts and white matter lesions (WMLs)

-• progressive subcortical lacunar infarcts and WML are the basis for neuropsychiatric symptoms
+• progressive subcortical lacunar infarcts and WML are the basis for the development of neuropsychiatric symptoms

-• other symptoms depend on the number and location of the infarcts
+• additional symptoms may arise depending on the number and location of infarcts

 • pseudobulbar syndrome